oniietzschan/mokyu/README.md

     :setOriginRect(1, 1, 14, 14)
     :addAnimation('walk', {
-        frequency = 2, -- two full animation cycles per second 1, 2, 3, 4, 5, 6, -- array portion of table stores the frames
+        frequency = 2, -- two full animation cycles per second 1, 2, 3, 4, 5, 6, -- array portion of table defines the frames
     })
+    :addAnimation('attack', {
+        onLoop = 'pauseAtStart', -- ????
+        '7-10' -- strings can also be used to define sets of frames })

   entity.sprite = sprite:newInstance()